VirtualPiggyInc/oink_php_sdk/README.md

-oink_php_sdk
+Oink PHP SDK
 ============

-PHP library that can be used for custom eCommerce integrations
+PHP library that can be used for custom eCommerce integrations.